HRAVYGAMER/LocalizationManager/docs/CONFIGURATION.md

 ```

 **Behavior:**
-- Affects display in Table, Simple, and TUI formats
+- **Display**: Changes how the default language file (e.g., `Resources.resx`) is labeled in Table, Simple, and TUI formats
-- Does NOT affect JSON/CSV exports or internal logic
+- **Translation**: Used as the source language when translating with AI providers (instead of auto-detect)
-- Only changes how the default language file (e.g., `Resources.resx`) is labeled
+- Does NOT affect JSON/CSV exports

 **Examples:**